 The Mediation Program fulfills a number of Commission goals:

-- Commission staff has always attempted to facilitate settlements and continues to do so.
+Commission staff have always attempted to facilitate settlements and continue to do so.
 However, because of the Commission's fact-finding and enforcement functions, some parties are reluctant to discuss their positions with the staff with a frankness that is conducive to settlement.
 Since what goes on in mediation is confidential, parties' discussions are less inhibited.
 In addition, although attempting to facilitate settlements is an important role of Commission staff, unlike professional mediators, the staff cannot devote their exclusive attention to conciliation.